nekromant/rumboot-tools/README.md

 rumboot-xrun, rumboot-xflash and rumboot-daemon all accept the _-r_ option that configures the way boards are reset.
 The following reset methods are available:

-* pl2303 (linux-only) - uses an external tool called pl2303gpio.
+* pl2303 (linux-only) - Uses PL2303 chip GPIO for power and reset control.
 The two GPIO lines of PL2303HXA should be connected to reset and power lines.
 Most RC Module's reference boards have this circuit. rumboot-tools will try to guess the correct device if more than one pl2303 device are connected.

 * mt12505 - Uses MT12505 board for power control.
 Internal RC Module's hardware.
 Don't use.